YueGroup/carbonstructures/README.md

 ---

 ## **Acknowledgments**
-Thanks to the **Yue Research Group** for supporting the development of this package.
+Thanks to Yue Research Group for supporting the development of this package.